threefoldtech/actionwidget/README.md

 - [ ] We are allowed to email them

 ```
-if email address is in signup already, dont ask, ask only mobile (user is logged in through 3botconnect)
+if email address is in signup already, don't ask, ask only mobile (user is logged in through 3botconnect)
 ```

 Email address